Skip advert

 Car requirements

-Similarly, if you have clever auto-dipping, corner-sensing LED headlights on your car, you won’t legally need to fit stickers to adjust the dipped beam for driving on the left because, via its GPS system, your car will know where it is and adjust its lights accordingly.
-If not, you’ll need to fit beam benders on your lights to adjust their direction.
+If you have clever auto-dipping, corner-sensing LED headlights on your car, you won’t legally need to fit stickers to adjust the dipped beam for driving on the left because, via its GPS system, your car will know where it is and adjust its lights accordingly.
+We would still recommend carrying a set of stickers, just in case.
 The best of luck explaining to an angry Belgian traffic policeman – in Flemish – that the lights on your new Audi adjust themselves automatically.
-Carry a set of stickers, just in case.

 Advertisement - Article continues below